Equivalent power law potentials: Semi-classical analysis of power law potentials

-The correspondence between the radial Schroedinger equations for two related power law potentials suggests that there must be a similar correspondence between the classical action integrals too which woluld induce a relation between the WKB quantisation conditions for the two power law potentials.
+The correspondence between the radial Schr{\"{o}}dinger equations for two related power law potentials suggests that there must be a similar correspondence between the classical action integrals too which would induce a relation between the WKB quantization conditions for the two power law potentials.
 In semi-classical analysis the centrifugal potential in Quantum Mechanics is replaced using the Langer modification $l(l+1)\ \rightarrow\ (l+\frac{1}{2})^2$ is implemented.
-In Classical Mechanice the centrifugal potential is $\frac{l^2}{\rho^2}$.
-It is interesting to note that the Langer modification of the angular momentum of the classical value of the angular momentum $l$ through the replacement $l\rightarrow (l+\frac{1}{2})$ in the semi-classical analysis naturally arises in the study of the tranformations linking the radial Schroedinger equations for two power law potentials.
+In Classical Mechanics the centrifugal potential is $\frac{l^2}{\rho^2}$.
+It is interesting to note that the Langer modification of the angular momentum of the classical value of the angular momentum $l$ through the replacement $l\rightarrow (l+\frac{1}{2})$ in the semi-classical analysis naturally arises in the study of the transformations linking the radial Schr{\"{o}}dinger equations for two power law potentials.
 The action integral associated with the attractive singular potential $v_2=-\rho_2^{\nu_2}$, $-2\le \nu_2 \le 0$, for the negative energy $\epsilon_2$ and angular momentum $l_2$ is

 where $t_{1,2}$ and $t_{2,2}$ are the classical turning points where the integrand vanishes.
-Under the tranformation to a new variable
+Under the transformation to a new variable

 the action integral transforms to

 where $t_{1,1}$ and $t_{2,1}$ are the turning points in the transformed coordinate $\rho_1$.
 If we now identify a new exponent, a new energy and a new angular momentum through the definitions